modulocity/automationstationgame.com/_posts/devlog-22.md

 ## Auto-Pickup Items

 In [devlog #14](/blog/devlog-14), I made it so that loose items on the ground will be automatically picked up when the player gets close to them.
-This removed the needed to manually pickup each item one by one, which was especially useful for manually mining and extract resources.
+This removed the need to manually pick up each item one by one, which was especially useful for manually mining and extracting resources.

 <video width="100%" autoplay="autoplay" loop="true" muted>
   <source src="https://i.imgur.com/T1WY7Br.mp4" type="video/mp4" />